trian-gles/altar_2021/README.md

 ## About
 Altar is a musical piece for 1+ laptop performers.
 Inspired by card games, indie video games, and electronic music.
 Built with Pygame and PYO.
-Performers take turns moving cards around a gameboard that reacts musically to these actions.
+Performers take turns moving cards around a game board that reacts musically to these actions.
 ## Setup

 Requires python 3.8+